Affiliate links on Android Authority may earn us a commission. Learn more.

 - Garmin Instinct Crossover: For a feature-packed hybrid experience, the Instinct Crossover offers the best of the Instinct lineup plus real ticking watch hands and even better GPS accuracy.

-- Garmin Forerunner 255 or 265: Another great running watch at a middle-of-the-road price, the Forerunner 255 is easy to recommend.
-In fact, we couldn’t find much not to like about it.
-Garmin recently released a Forerunner 265 as well with an AMOLED display.
+- Garmin Forerunner 265: Another great running watch at a middle-of-the-road price, the Forerunner 265 is easy to recommend.
+We couldn’t find much not to like about it.

 FAQs